UFC Ring Girl Arianny Celeste Practices Gratitude In A Skimpy Leopard Bikini On The Beach

 The UFC fan favorite sported a full face of makeup in the shot, which included defined brows, long lashes, and a shimmering glow on her face.
 She added to the application with some pink blush on her cheeks and a dark pink lip color.

-Arianny revealed to her fans that her bikini is from the brand PrettyLittleThing, and that her stunning beach photo was taken by photographer Taylor King.
+Arianny revealed to her fans that her bikini is from the brand PrettyLittleThing and that her stunning beach photo was taken by photographer Taylor King.

-Arianny’s over 3.2 million followers seemed to enjoy the photo as they clicked the like button over 14,000 times and left more than 180 comments in the first two hours after the pictures was shared.
+Arianny’s over 3.2 million followers seemed to enjoy the photo as they clicked the like button over 14,000 times and left more than 180 comments in the first two hours after the picture was shared.

 “You look amazing and the colors of the background are so pretty,” one of Arianny’s Instagram followers wrote in the comments section of the photo.